flexera-public/cmdb/README.md

 [![TravisCI][travis_ci_img]](https://travis-ci.org/rightscale/cmdb)
 [travis_ci_img]: https://travis-ci.org/rightscale/cmdb.svg?branch=master

-*NOTE:* this gem is under heavy development and it is likely that v3 will contain several interface-breaking changes and simplifications.
-We encourage you to play with our toys and give us feedback on how you would like to see the project evolve, but if you use this gem for production-grade software, please make sure to pin to version `~> 2.6` in your Gemfile to avoid breakage!

 CMDB is a Ruby interface for consuming data from one or more configuration management databases (CMDBs) and making that information available to Web applications.

 It is intended to support multiple CM technologies, including:
+  - consul
   - JSON/YAML files on a local disk
-  - consul
   - (someday) etcd
   - (someday) ZooKeeper